truenas/documentation/content/References/SMB.md

 However, because there is no domain controller to provide authentication for the network, each user account must be created on the TrueNAS system.
 This type of configuration scenario is often used in home and small networks as it does not scale well if many user accounts are needed.

-[Shadow Copies](https://en.wikipedia.org/wiki/Shadow_copy), also known as the Volume Shadow Copy Service (VSS) or Previous Versions, is a Microsoft service for creating volume snapshots.
+[Shadow Copies](https://en.wikipedia.org/wiki/Shadow_copy), also known as the Volume Shadow Copy Service (VSS) or previous versions, is a Microsoft service for creating volume snapshots.
 Shadow copies can be used to restore previous versions of files from within Windows Explorer.

 By default, all ZFS snapshots for a dataset underlying an SMB share path are presented to SMB clients through the volume shadow copy service (or accessible directly with SMB if the hidden ZFS snapshot directory is located within the path of the SMB share).